ttelcl/lcl-bike-app/README.md

 * The main development environment used is Visual Studio 2022 (to open everything, open the the solution `lcl-bike-app.sln`).
+The following "workloads" and components of VS 2022 are used:
+    * The standard C# support
+    * "ASP.NET and web development"
+    * F#
+    * "Data storage and processing"
 * Some parts of the project are not exposed in that solution, but were developed using VS Code as editor.
 For instance: this very README.md file, as well as the other markdown files in the